s9roll7/sd_loopback_music_sync_wave/README.md

 - If you want to make a video only for the first 5 seconds in the test, temporarily add "5000, end" to the wave list entered in [Wave List (Main)]
 - The unit of velocity for function parameters is the number of screens per second.
 For example, a speed of 1.0 in the x-axis direction means that if the screen moves at the same speed for one second, it will scroll one horizontal screen.
 In the case of rotation speed, it is the degree per second.
 - There are three ways to increase the resolution.
-A. Do img2img with a higher resolution from the beginning.
+  1. Do img2img with a higher resolution from the beginning.
-B. Use [Upscale Settings].
+  2. Use [Upscale Settings].
-C. Upscale the generated video using an external tool.
+  3. Upscale the generated video using an external tool.
-A is probably the best way to get the best results, but it also takes the most processing time.
+1 is probably the best way to get the best results, but it also takes the most processing time.
 - There are two ways to increase fps for smooth animation
-A. Put a larger value in [Frames per second]
+  1. Put a larger value in [Frames per second]
-B. Interpolate with an external tool
+  2. Interpolate with an external tool
-A is very effective, but the processing time will be proportionally longer.
+1 is very effective, but the processing time will be proportionally longer.